-Peter puts the council on trial by charging them with crucifying the Lord Jesus.
-That was a true crime, not the one for which they accused the apostles.
+Peter put the council on trial by charging them with crucifying the Lord Jesus.
+That was a true crime, not the one of which the council accused the apostles.
 That crime is quite a contrast to the so-called crime of healing a person, which caused a disturbance.

 whom God raised from the dead,

 The significance of proclaiming the resurrection of Jesus Christ from the dead rests on the truth that those events resolved the problem of human sin; the healing of the lame man was only a tertiary factor legally.
 The healing demonstrated the authenticity of the foundational message of the apostles.